raystack/siren/docs/docs/introduction.md

   so that you can preserve thresholds in case you need to reuse the same alert.
 - **Managing bulk rules:** Siren enables users to manage bulk alerts using YAML files in specified format using simple CLI.
-- **Slack Notifications:** Siren can be used to send out notifications in slack to user's DM, private and public channel.
+- **Receivers:** Siren can be used to send out notifications via several mediums(e.g. slack, pagerduty, email etc).
-- **Credentials Management:** Siren can store slack and pagerduty credentials, sync them with Cortex alertmanager to deliver alerts on proper channels, in a multi-tenant fashion.
-It gives a simple interface to rotate the credentials on demand via HTTP API.
+- **Subscriptions** Siren can be used to subscribe to alerts (with desired matching conditions) via the channel of your choice.
 - **Alert History:** Siren can store alerts triggered via Cortex Alertmanager, which can be used for audit purposes.

 ## Usage

 Explore the following resources to get started with Siren:

-- [Guides](./guides/overview.md) provides guidance on usage.
+* [Guides](guides/overview.md) provides guidance on usage.
-- [Concepts](./concepts/overview.md) describes all important Siren concepts including system architecture.
+* [Concepts](concepts/overview.md) describes all important Siren concepts including system architecture.
-- [Reference](./reference/configuration.md) contains the details about configurations and other aspects of Siren.
+* [Reference](reference) contains the details about configurations and other aspects of Siren.
-- [Contribute](./contribute/contribution.md) contains resources for anyone who wants to contribute to Siren.
+* [Contribute](contribute/contribution.md) contains resources for anyone who wants to contribute to Siren.